S. Siedle & Söhne, specialists in building communications, chose AutoStore to improve their warehouse efficiency and prepare for the future.

 The company has a long and fascinating history.
-In the 1850s, Mathäus Siedle established a foundry business casting bells for clock manufacturers on his farm in Furtwangen.
-Over the next 270+ years, S. Siedle & Söhne remained a fixture of the region.
-It produced its first telephones in 1887 and subsequently became one of the pioneers of the German telephony industry.
-Since the 1930s, Siedle has also specialized in the field of in-house and door telephony.
+In the 1750s, Mathäus Siedle established a foundry business casting bells for clock manufacturers on his farm in Furtwangen.
+Since then, S. Siedle & Söhne has remained a fixture of the region, becoming one of the pioneers of the German telephony industry and specializing in the field of in-house and door telephony.

 Today, Siedle is still in the business of communication and specializes in building communication technology for domestic, industrial, and office settings.
 Their products include video surveillance equipment, intercom systems, digital camera systems, access control units, state-of-the-art doorbells, and letterboxes.

 Siedle also sells environmental systems for building climate control in both industrial and office settings in Germany and the international market.

 In 2018, Siedle decided to modernize its warehouse processes and technology, as the business was expanding and its current warehouse was under pressure.

 “A change in logistics was essential so we could meet the needs of both our customers and production with regard to warehouse reliability and performance,” says Rainer Broghammer, Logistics Manager at Siedle.

 Broghammer shares that the use of space had to be optimized to relieve the high-bay warehouse — ideally without significant structural changes and with a moderate level of investment.

 The Siedle team decided to replace their small parts warehouse with an AutoStore system, empowered by Dematic, as the existing facility had reached its limit with regard to storage and retrieval capacity.